operator-framework/operator-sdk/website/content/en/docs/faqs/_index.md

 If neither of those solutions work for you, please [open an issue][open-issue]

-## After update my project to use a Kustomize 4.x version the make bundle does not properly work
+## After updating my project to use a Kustomize 4.x version, 'make bundle' does not work

 **Valid only for Golang/Hybrid projects using webhooks**